-Creative Industries: National Certificate
+Creative Industries

-NC Creative Industries is a two year pathway where you will achieve an National Certificate in Creative Industries and an NPA (6) in your chosen specialism: Musical Theatre, Technical Theatre or Dance.
-This course will run in co-operation with Edinburgh College.
+NC Creative Industries is a two year pathway where you can achieve an National Certificate in Creative Industries and an NPA (6) in your chosen specialism: Musical Theatre or Technical Theatre.
 Throughout the course you will develop skills for work and life in addition to exploring and developing specialist skills in you chosen area.
-Throughout the course you will contribute and organise wider school events; The Christmas Celebration, awards ceremonies and the Musical Theatre Production.
+Throughout the course you will contribute and organise wider school events; The Christmas Celebration, awards ceremonies, Musical Theatre Production and the schools radio station.